mplough/mplough.github.io/_posts/2021-10-15-dark-mode-pdf.md

 the best solution I've seen, and it modifies the Firefox's PDF viewer's behavior in one line of JavaScript.

-I made the code into a bookmarklet.
-Drag the link to your bookmarks bar, open a PDF, and click your new bookmark to turn out the lights:
+I made the code into bookmarklets to toggle dark mode.
+Drag the links to your bookmarks bar, open a PDF, and click your new bookmark to turn out the lights:

 <!--